SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 •	**SHAP (SHapley Additive exPlanations)** – Used to quantify global feature importance.
 SHAP values answer questions such as: “What factors most influence whether a universe becomes fine-tuned?”

-•	**LIME (Local Interpretable Model-agnostic Explanations)** – Support for local explanations is included at a prototype stage.
-LIME can provide case-by-case insights (e.g., explaining why a specific simulated universe exhibits an anomaly), though its integration is less developed than SHAP.
+•	**LIME (Local Interpretable Model-agnostic Explanations)** – Support for local explanations is included at a prototype stage. `LIME` can provide case-by-case insights (e.g., explaining why a specific simulated universe exhibits an anomaly), though its integration is less developed than `SHAP`.

-By combining ensemble simulation with XAI, the framework goes beyond description and supports hypothesis generation.
+By combining ensemble simulation with `XAI`, the framework goes beyond description and supports hypothesis generation.
 It highlights the quantitative relationships between initial conditions and final observables, enabling new, testable ideas about the underlying physics of the TQE model.

 ## Results & Run Folder Structure